Tailored untruths: How personalisation challenges LLM safeguards: Limitations

 Several of the models examined are proprietary systems with limited transparency regarding their training data, internal architectures, or safety mechanisms.
 Moreover, while we selected the most recent models available as of December 2024, it is possible that newer versions have since been released.
 This lack of transparency, coupled with the rapid pace of model development, may restrict the reproducibility and the generalisability of our findings to future model iterations.
+Furthermore, because all of the larger models in our study are proprietary and all of the smaller ones are open-weight, parameter scale and access type are confounded, so differences between these two groups cannot be attributed to access type alone.

 This study also did not measure the real-world impact of personalised disinformation on human participants.
 This lies outside the scope of our study, which aims to analyse how personalisation affects LLM behaviour rather than human beliefs.
-The latter has been the focus of recent complementary research by \citet{hackenburg2025leverspoliticalpersuasionconversational}, which showed that while tailoring content to user attributes does increase persuasiveness, other strategies, such as generating information-dense content, can be even stronger drivers of attitude change in human participants.
+The latter has been the focus of recent complementary research by Hackenburg et al.~\cite{hackenburg2025leverspoliticalpersuasionconversational}, which showed that while tailoring content to user attributes does increase persuasiveness, other strategies, such as generating information-dense content, can be even stronger drivers of attitude change in human participants.